The single egg, in the dark blue egg cup with a gold ring around the top, was boiled for three and a third minutes.

 At the end of the cooking time, remove the eggs from the pot (I use my trusty slotted spoon to remove them two at a time) and plunge them into the ice water.
 (Although I have not formally tested the hypothesis, the plunge into cold water seems to encourage the separation of the internal membrane from the egg white.)

 When the cooked eggs are cold, remove them from the ice bath and refrigerate.

 In summary: Boil the water before you lower in the eggs.
 This eliminates all the variables of pot size, burner power, the initial temperature of the water, and the initial amount of water.
 If you are consistent about the size and temperature of the eggs and you plunge them into ice water when you are done, then you've controlled everything that can affect the cooking time.
 So, if you do all that, you should get the same results for the same cooking time – every time.

 I like soft boiled eggs, too.
 The same method works for that.
 No ice water, of course, and the cooking time (for me!) is six minutes.

-And I've been able to stop thinking about James Bond and his damned
+And I've been able to stop thinking about James Bond and his

-how Bond actually did like his egg.
+never know how Bond actually did like his egg.